 Preparing for an appointment

-The following information will help you prepare for your appointment, and understand what to expect from your doctor.
+Here's information to help you get ready for your appointment and know what to expect from your health care provider.

 What you can do

-- Note down any symptoms you're experiencing, even if they seem unrelated to the reason you have scheduled the appointment.
+- Write down any symptoms you're experiencing, including any that may seem unrelated to the reason you scheduled the appointment.

 - Make a note of key personal information, including things like recent life changes, or major stresses.

-- Make a list of all medications, vitamins or supplements you're taking.
+- Make a list of all medicines, vitamins or supplements you're taking.

 - Take a family member or friend along, if possible.
-Someone who accompanies you may remember something that you missed or forgot.
+Someone who goes with you may remember something that you missed or forgot.

-- Write down a list of questions to ask your doctor.
+- Write down questions to ask your health care provider.

 - What's the most likely cause of my symptoms?